Cameron-D/openpose-ptz-control/README.md

 # Openpose PTZ control

-Uses [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to identify people in an video feed (currently only via v4l2 device) and issue VISCA over IP PTZ commands to a networked camera.
-MQTT is used to issue commands to turn the control on/off.
+Uses [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) to identify people in an video feed, from v4l2 or NDI, and issue VISCA over IP PTZ commands to a networked camera.
+MQTT can be used to issue commands to turn the control on/off.

 Currently tested and used with a BirdDog P200 using [`ffmpeg` with NDI support](https://framagit.org/tytan652/ffmpeg-ndi-patch/) to feed a v4l2 loopback device on Ubuntu.
 [Companion](https://github.com/bitfocus/companion) on a StreamDeck, and its' MQTT module, is used to toggle automatic control on/off.
 It's setup and run in Docker for tidiness sake.
+NDI testing is ongoing.

 It tracks the middle of all people it finds, so it probably won't do much if there are several people visible.